asyncapi/asyncapi-react/docs/features/plugins.md

 Use it to release anything `install()` acquired: open connections, timers, DOM listeners.
 Components the plugin registered are removed first, and listeners added through `api.on()` are removed for it.

+`api.signal` is aborted as soon as installation is cancelled or teardown begins.
+Pass it to APIs such as `fetch()` or subscribe to its `abort` event to stop pending work promptly.

 ```typescript
 const createMyPlugin = (): AsyncApiPlugin => {
   let socket: WebSocket | undefined;